ksu-cs-textbooks/cis400/content/C-exercises-s23/12-web-data/01-simple-search.md

     List<Movie> results = new List<Movie>();
 ```

-Now, there is a chance that the search terms we recieve are `null`.
+Now, there is a chance that the search terms we receive are `null`.
 If that's the case, we would either 1) return _all_ the movies, or 2) return _no_ movies.
 You can choose either option, but for now, I'll return all movies

 ```csharp
     // Return all movies if there are no search terms